FAN algorithm

 FAN algorithm is an algorithm for automatic test pattern generation (ATPG).
-It was invented in 1983 by Hideo Fujiwara and Shimono Takeshi at the Department of Electronic Engineering, Osaka University, Japan.
+It was invented in 1983 by Hideo Fujiwara and Takeshi Shimono at the Department of Electronic Engineering, Osaka University, Japan.
 It was the fastest ATPG algorithm at that time and was subsequently adopted by industry.
 The FAN algorithm succeeded in reducing the number of backtracks by adopting new heuristics such as unique sensitization and multiple back tracing.

 Unique sensitization is to determine as many signal values as possible that can be uniquely implied.
 Multiple backtracing is concurrent backtracing of more than one path, which is more efficient than backtracing along a single path.
 In order to reduce the number of backtracks, it is important to find the nonexistence of the solution as soon as possible.
 When we find that there exists no solution we should backtrack immediately to avoid the subsequent unnecessary search.
 These heuristics can lead to the early detection of inconsistency and decrease the number of backtracks.
 FAN algorithm has been introduced in several books and many conference papers such as ACM/IEEE Design Automation Conference, et al.